yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![The az ad sp create-for-rbac command is entered into the Cloud Shell, and the output of the command is displayed.](media/azure-cli-create-sp.png "Azure CLI")

-5. Copy the output from the command into a text editor, as you will need the `appId` and `password` in the next task.
+5. Copy the output from the command into a text editor, as you need the `appId` and `password` in the next task.
 The output should be similar to:

     ```json
     {